 The Planning Department creates and supports a well-planned and integrated waterfront through strategic initiatives, policy formation, and agency coordination.
 Planning advances a holistically planned waterfront that is welcoming, sustainable, prosperous, and improves the quality of life for present and future generations.
-Current and ongoing long range planning efforts include: the Port of San Diego's Port Master Plan Update, the San Diego Ocean Planning Partnership, sea level rise and adaptation planning, and environmental review of all Planning & Green Port projects.
+Current and ongoing long range planning efforts include: the Port of San Diego's Port Master Plan Update, preparation of a Trust Lands Use Plan pursuant to SB507, sea level rise and adaptation planning, and environmental review of all Planning and Environment projects.